 While primarily asynchronous, this course is NOT self-paced.
 There will be weekly online requirements and due dates for online participation each week.
 Delivery will be online video and audio lectures with writing tasks on Moodle.
 There will be several optional (but highly encouraged) Zoom discussions over the semester.
 Access to a computer (with audio and video capability) and internet access is important.
-For the most part English 101 involves online readings, online discussions and journals, and written assignments.
+English 101 involves online readings, online discussions and journals, and written assignments.

-Expectations: Each week there will be readings to do, taking approximately 2 hours.
+Expectations: As stated above, students are expected to complete readings, view videos and complete assignments on the online platform, Moodle.
+Students should expect to spend at least three to six hours per week outside of class time on assignments and readings.
 We will then discuss these readings online each week.
 Participation in Moodle discussions, online journals, and chats are part of our Yukon literary salon and your course grade.

 There will be weekly journal and Moodle discussion postings to write alongside longer assignments such as essays throughout the term.

 You will need to visit the course Moodle site weekly and participate in online activities and discussions as assigned and scheduled.
 Meetings with the instructor to discuss individual work and progress will be held over Zoom.
 Consultation with the instructor and use of the Writing Centre are strongly recommended.